 - Açaí, hailed a super-food, is a berry produced in Brazil and throughout South America.
 The berry is popular in a drink that takes the same name.
 The drink açaí, however, also contains various ingredients for sweetness, including the Gauraná syrup.

 - Cow farming in Brazil is so valuable that a prize bull can be worth up to a US $1 million.
 The farms in Brazil can occupy huge amounts of flat land highlighted for the the cattle to graze freely.
 Nova Piratininga in Goiás is the biggest farm in Brazil with 135 thousand hectors, about the size of New York City.
-Some of the largest caŧtle herds can be found in ŧhe Pantanal in boŧħ Mato Grosso and Mato Grosso do Sul.
+Some of the largest caŧtle herds live the Pantanal in both Mato Grosso and Mato Grosso do Sul.

 - Brazilians love chicken heart so much that despite producing 6 billion chickens a year, they occasionally still have to import extra chicken hearts.
-The BBQ treat is served up on skewers and piled onto your plate in a whole mound.
+The BBQ treat is comes on skewers.

-- Brazil boarders every country in South America apart from Chile and Ecuador.
-That’s 10 country boarders, which adds up to a lot of boarder control.
+- Brazil borders every country in South America apart from Chile and Ecuador.
+That’s 10 country borders, which adds up to a lot of border control.
 It has also implicated recent influxes of Venezuelan Refugees forced to migrate due to the humanitarian crisis in their country.

 Read about the Refugee Crisis here: Fleeing Through the Jungle: Venezuelan Refugees in Brazil.

 - Two-thirds of the Amazon rainforest lies in Brazil.
 Here lies the largest natural reserve in the world, the Central Amazon Conservation Complex, that protects a region of 6 million hectares.